 Since that time, I’ve had the opportunity to come to know Mira; the face behind the shop window.
-I’ve spent many an hour in her three levelled, Le souq, both browsing and sourcing that ‘something special’ to make my new Jakarta house a home.
+I’ve spent many hours in her three levelled, Le souq, both browsing and sourcing that ‘something special’ to make my new Jakarta house a home.

 ‘bright pops of colour’ and the spirit of ‘fun decorating’ that I’ve come to know as Mira’s signature style.
 A style, that for me, is synonymous with optimism for change and adventure!

 Mira the face behind her window, is warm, generous of spirit, full of enthusiasm for Jakarta life and fun; not unlike her ‘pink rabbits’ that enticed me here!